EnergyThis is a featured page

-In thermodynamics, energy, from the Greek ενέργειας, meaning "at work", is that which quantifies the effect of "force in action", as well as that which can exist in various forms, such as internal, kinetic, or potential, and that which characterizes the ability of a system to modify the state of its surroundings.
-[1] The focused study of energy is called energetics.
+In thermodynamics, energy, from the Greek ενέργειας (en-ergon), meaning "at work", is that which quantifies the effect of "force in action", as well as that which can exist in various forms, such as internal, kinetic, or potential, and that which characterizes the ability of a system to modify the state of its surroundings.
+[1]

-The modern spelling of the term “energy” came of use in 1599.
-[5] In the 1690 memoir “A New Way to Obtain Very Great Motive Powers at Small Cost” by French physician and physicist Denis Papin, the term energy was first described in a somewhat modern sense.
-Specifically, the forceful downward movement of a piston, by the pressure of the atmosphere, in an evacuate cylinder, having been evacuated by the quick condensation of steam, which thus created a partial vacuum, was said to: [14]
+Papin: In 1690, French physician and physicist Denis Papin, in his famed memoir “A New Way to Obtain Very Great Motive Powers at Small Cost”, used the term energy in a somewhat modern sense.
+Specifically, according to Papin, the forceful downward movement of a piston, by the pressure of the atmosphere, in an evacuate cylinder, having been evacuated by the quick condensation of steam, which thus created a partial vacuum, was said to be proportional to an amount of energy.
+In his own words: [14]

-“[give the] intended movement; which is of an energy great in proportion to the size of the tube.”
+“[The quick condensation of steam] [in the vacuum engine] [gives the] intended movement; which is of an energy great in proportion to the size of the tube.”

 In the 1728 Cyclopedia - or Universal Dictionary of Arts and Sciences, one of the first general encyclopedias to be produced in English, energy is defined as “an uncommon force, or strength, in a discourse, a sentence, or a word.”
 [6] In 1775, energy was defined as “there is in a body in movement an effort of energy which is not at all in a body at rest”.
 [7]